Impulse Team’s Massive Years-Long Mostly-Undetected Cryptocurrency Scam

 This benefits both the Impulse Team, who is able to earn from its affiliates either by earning a percentage of profits or by being paid directly by the affiliates, and the affiliates themselves, who now have access to resources to run these scam operations.

 Users should always be wary of online ads, especially if they are being sent directly through private messages and social media.
-Approach online ads with a healthy dose of scepticism (if something seems too good to be true, it probably is) will help users avoid being scammed by these types of operations.
-Furthermore, it should be standard best practise to always check the credibility of the website or platform where the ad is displayed.
+Approach online ads with a healthy dose of skepticism (if something seems too good to be true, it probably is) will help users avoid being scammed by these types of operations.
+Furthermore, it should be standard best practice to always check the credibility of the website or platform where the ad is displayed.
 Users should stick to reputable and well-known platforms that have established trust.

-Other best practises:
+Other best practices: